-Bowel (or fecal) incontinence is a disorder that affects millions of Americans.
-Because of the shame and discomfort involved with discussing bowel habits and fecal soiling most patients do not even bring it up with their doctors.
-At the same time, it can really limit a patient’s quality of life.
+Bowel (or fecal) incontinence is a disorder that affects 20 million adults.
+It is actually more common than asthma.
+Because it’s uncomfortable discussing bowel habits and fecal soiling, most patients do not even bring it up with their doctors.
+It can really limit a patient’s quality of life.

-Research has shown that when the nerves that innervate the rectum (S3 nerve) are gently stimulated that symptoms of incontinence can be greatly reduced.
-DDA physician, Dr. Neeraj Sardana, is working with Medtronic, the maker of InterStim, offering Peripheral Nerve Evaluations (PNE’s) at our center in Catonsville, MD.
-In a patient who is a good candidate, under local anesthesia, two extremely thin stimulation wires (right and left) are inserted in the patient’s tailbone with the goal of stimulating that S3 nerve.
-The patient then gets to “test-drive” the technology for the next week, keeping a diary of symptoms both before and after the procedure to compare.
-In patients whose symptoms improve dramatically, we have partnered with a local Urologist who would implant a permanent device under the skin.
+Research has shown that when the nerves that innervate the rectum (S3 nerves) are gently stimulated that symptoms of incontinence can be greatly reduced.
+In a patient who is a good candidate, under local anesthesia, two extremely thin stimulation wires (right and left) are safely inserted in the patient’s tailbone with the goal of stimulating that S3 nerve.
+The patient then gets to “test-drive” the technology for one week, keeping a diary of symptoms both before and after the procedure to compare.
+Patients whose symptoms improve dramatically, are referred to a local partnering Urology group who would implant a permanent device under the skin.
 In those who have marginal results, they also see the Urologist who can sometimes offer a longer trial of the technology.

 DDA is the only GI practice in the state of Maryland that offers these evaluations.
 We have had very good success with patients so far.